marod424/cabo-san-matthew/content/posts/hitman.md

 Just about perfect.
 Sneaking around undetected sometimes feels a bit unrealistically easy, but difficulty settings can be adjusted.

 #### Progression: 10 / 10
-One target in the beach-mansion, two targets in the Miami race-track arena, three targets in the hidden Colombian drug-cartel controlled jungle outpost, and two targets plus one mysterious objective in the slums of Mumbai -- it's the only progress I made, and although incomplete, the experience was perfect.
+One target in the beach-mansion, two targets in the Miami race-track arena, three targets in the hidden Colombian drug-cartel controlled jungle outpost, and two targets plus one mysterious objective in the slums of Mumbai -- it's the progress I made, and although incomplete, the experience was perfect.

 ***